nithin-sai-k/import-export-for-nsx/README.md

 Local mode supports environment variables `EXP_srcNSXmgrURL`, `EXP_srcNSXmgrUsername`, and `EXP_srcNSXmgrPassword`.
 If you set these environment variables, you do not need to save these values in `vcenter.ini`.

+> Note: You can use the read-only NSX `audit` user for export operations when using local mode.

 Windows:

 ```powershell